ioanadavid99/embedded-systems/README.md

 # embedded-systems
 Code written in C for Udemy embedded systems courses.
+Using the STM32 Nucleo board.